mkutyla/housing-association/README.md

 # housing-association
 A web app, used for operating on an Oracle database.
 Made as an university project.

-Full documentation (in Polish) with app's functionality: 'doc.pdf'
+Project's full documentation (in Polish) with app's functionality: 'doc.pdf'

 # Collaborators
 - Miłosz Kutyła ([GitHub](https://github.com/mkutyla/))